-Goal: To guarantee the full and equal enjoyment of human rights by people with disabilities by working with local and national stakeholders to tackle barriers to inclusion.
+Goal: To guarantee the full and equal enjoyment of rights for all by working with local and national stakeholders to tackle barriers to inclusion.

 Beneficiaries: People with disabilities, national and local disabled people's organisations and the wider population in the capital, Monrovia.